adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-In addition to the `input` there is a `button` which shows the calendar and the calendar itself, both injected with Javascript, as they do nothing without Javascript.
+In addition to the `input` there is a `button` which toggles the calendar's visibility, and of course the calendar itself.
+Both are injected with Javascript, as they only work when Javascript is available.

 We use a button (with type `button`) as opposed to a link because it's not navigation.
 The type button ensures the button doesn't submit the form.